-Deep in all of our roots, there are stories of our ancestors living in healthy, regenerative communities — villages where people of all ages were (or still are) in deep relationship with the land, each other, and themselves.
-While our culture is full of teachers, one ancient binding cultural component that we finding missing today is the mentoring relationship.
+Deep in all of our roots, there are stories of people living in healthy, regenerative communities — villages where people of all ages were (or still are) in deep relationship with the land, each other, and themselves; not perfect or without problems of course, but in functional relationship.
+While our culture is full of teachers, one ancient binding cultural component that we finding largely missing today is the mentoring relationship.

 While a teacher's role is to impart a specific skill to a student, a mentor's role is to develop a relationship with a younger person.
-Through that relationship, many things can be nurtured, including character-building, development of skills, and guidance in a young person's life vision; in other words, helping a younger person along his way of becoming who he really is.
-Traditional cultures are characterized by mentoring relationship in all realms of life, where every person is a mentor to many, and simultaneously mentored by many.
+Through that relationship, many things can be nurtured, including character-building, development of skills, and guidance in a young person's life vision; in other words, helping a younger person along their way of becoming who they really are.
+Our human traditions are characterized by mentoring relationships in all realms of life, where every person is a mentor to many, and simultaneously mentored by many.

-In our Circle Way programs, the mentoring relationship is built through many different facets of an integrated whole.
+In our Earth Ways programs, the mentoring relationship is built through many different facets of an integrated whole.
 Young people are led in developing competency in nature-based ancestral skills such as tracking, wildlife identification, fire-making, and natural crafts.
 This helps build a foundational connection to the earth that is so vital to our human potential for wholeness.
 Fun and physically-active awareness games and the martial art capoeira help us to feel light and happy, connected to one another, and to develop the physical aspects of coordination, strength, and flexibility.
-Learning to play the drum in a group context helps inspire the non-linear, musical, meditative, and celebratory sides of our human experience.
+Learning to play the drum in a group context helps inspire the non-linear, musical, meditative, and celebratory sides of our human experience, and helps us connect to others in a very unique and powerful way.
 Circle groups and councils help develop communication skills, as well as connection to one's own heart-of-hearts: the ultimate guide in a life of connection and service.

 Village Drumming Classes